 Some Holiday Photography Tips for you.
-I thought I would write a few words on my upcoming holiday – the way I am planning it, and what I hope to get out of it.
-The main thing is that it will be a holiday to Hawaii with Good Lady Wife.
+I thought I would write a few words on an upcoming holiday – the way I am planning it, and what I hope to get out of it.
+The main thing to note as I plan is that it will be a holiday to Hawaii with Good Lady Wife.
 So I need to balance the time taking ‘proper’ photographs with the traditional holiday times.

 I will indeed be taking my camera stuff.
 But what landscape photographs will I take?
 How will I approach it?
 How quickly will I get to ‘think Hawaiian’?
 What and how will I pack?
 Will it actually end up being a holiday or another landscape photo-shoot?
 I thought it would be a good idea to write – now, before I go – and again after I come back, what is going through my mind.